-- Use comprehension strategies in order to understand the spoken word.
-1. - 2.
-Respond to long phrases and complete sentences in French as well as further develop the ability to engage in conversation, express opinions, and narrate events. - Read with emphasis the extensive readings.
-3. - Express oneself in written French through assigned exercises, compositions, and 4. test questions. - Answer questions concerning cultural information as may be presented through 5. text materials, lectures, films, and handouts. - Perform most activities listed in the NCSSFL-ACTFL Intermediate Low 6. competencies: - Participate in conversations on a number of topics using simple sentences. - b.
-Present information on most familiar topics using a series of simple
+- 1. Use comprehension strategies in order to understand the spoken word. - 2.
+Respond to long phrases and complete sentences in Chinese as well as further develop the ability to engage in conversation, express opinions, and narrate events. - 3.
+Read with emphasis the extensive readings. - 4.
+Express oneself in written Chinese through assigned exercises, compositions, and test questions. - 5.
+Answer questions concerning cultural information as may be presented through text materials, lectures, films, and handouts. - 6.
+Use the entire simple and most of the compound grammar tenses in the indicative mood - 7.
+Demonstrate target cultural understandings and compare cultures through perspectives, products, and practices of those cultures.

-Last revision: Fall 2017:lym
+Last revision: Fall 2017:df

-- sentences. - c.
+- 8. Perform most activities listed in the NCSSFL-ACTFL intermediate low competencies as follow: - a.
+Participate in conversations on a number of topics using simple sentences. - b.
+Present information on most familiar topics using a series of simple sentences. - c.
 Write briefly about most familiar topics and present information using a series of simple sentences. - d.
 Understand the main idea in short, simple messages and presentations on familiar topics.
 Understand the main idea of simple conversations. - e.
 Understand the main idea of short and simple texts when the topic is familiar. - B. Objectives for Students in Teacher Preparation Programs